ansible-collections/community.postgresql/README.md

 - 2.13
 - current development version

-Ansible-core versions before 2.11.0 are not supported.
-In particular, ansible-base 2.10 and Ansible 2.9 are not supported.
+Ansible-core versions before 2.11.0 are not supported, in particular, ansible-base 2.10 and Ansible 2.9.
 Our AZP CI includes testing with the following docker images / PostgreSQL versions:

 - CentOS 7: 9.2